KDE/websites-openraster-org/baseline/layer-stack-spec.rst

 opacity attribute
 ^^^^^^^^^^^^^^^^^

 The object's opacity, expressed as a simple floating-point number.
-Values between 0.0 for fully transparent, and 1.0 for fully opaque.
+Values range from 0.0 (fully transparent) to 1.0 (fully opaque).
+Default value is 1.0.

+If the layer/stack has an alpha channel, it gets multiplied by this opacity before blending.

 visibility attribute
 ^^^^^^^^^^^^^^^^^^^^

 The visibility of the object.

--  Valid values are either visible, or hidden.
+Valid values:
+-  visible: the layer/stack is displayed
+-  hidden: the layer/stack is not displayed

--  Default value: visible.
+Default value: visible.

 composite-op attribute
 ^^^^^^^^^^^^^^^^^^^^^^